internal

-NCBI • Central NCBI databases for nucleotide and protein sequences (among other things).
+NCBI • Central NCBI databases for nucleotide and protein sequences, along with raw sequencing data (among other things).

 JGI/IMG • A database for well-annotated microbial (meta)genomes and transcriptomes from the DOE.
 Downloadable sequences and metadata.